ThePendulum/aurora/README.md

 ### Animation seeds
 * `beat` or `b`: An incremental value that ticks every update cycle.
-* `pixelRandom` or `pr`: A random value between 0 and 1 unique for every LED for every update cycle.
+* `randomPixel` or `rp`: A random value between 0 and 1 unique for every LED for every update cycle.

 ### Modulation pad
 * `mx` and `my`: The x- and y-position of the pointer on the modulation pad, mapped to values between 0 and 1.